JoshCheek/seeing_is_believing/Readme.md

 Todo
 ====

-* Add examples of invocations to the help screen
 * Add xmpfilter option to sublime text
 * Update TextMate examples to use same keys as sublime, add xmpfilter option on cmd+opt+N
 * How about if begin/rescue/end was able to record the result on the rescue section